kevmu/MDSC_679/README.md

 Name: Kevin Muirhead
 UCID #: 00502756

-Contains the source code, documentation and Microsoft Word Documents for the ML_Project_1 and ML_Project_2.
+Contains the source code, documentation and Microsoft Word Documents for the MDSC 679 Course ML_Project_1 and ML_Project_2.

 # MDSC_679: ML_Project_1